Caregiver questions about coronavirus

 That’s because a significant number of people with coronavirus have no symptoms (“asymptomatic”) and even people who later develop symptoms (“pre-symptomatic”) can transmit the virus to others before showing symptoms.

-On April 3, the CDC issued these guidelines recommending that people wear cloth masks or face coverings in public.
+The CDC issued guidelines recommending that people wear cloth masks or face coverings in public.
 This is in addition to maintaining a 6 foot distance from other people, another essential step in slowing the spread of coronavirus.

 They emphasize that people should wear homemade, non-medical masks because medical-grade surgical and N95 masks are in short supply and urgently needed by healthcare workers and first responders.